Holly Sonders Goes Full Bombshell In Scanty Bikini & Gives Doll Mouth-To-Mouth In New Instagram Video

 Holly Sonders showed off her resuscitation skills in her most recent Instagram share.
-The model left very little to the imagination when she posed poolside for a hilarious clip where she pretended to give mouth-to-mouth to a doll.
+The model left very little to the imagination when she posed poolside for a hilarious clip in which she pretended to give mouth-to-mouth to a doll.
 Her 549,000 followers rewarded her rescue efforts with high engagement stats soon after she posted her offering.

 In the video, Holly was on all-fours as she concentrated on her mission.
 She was next to a sparkling pool, with a stone pillar and outdoor dining suite behind her.

-However, Holly’s full attention was on “John” whom she was rescuing, while the voice of another woman also urged “John” to hold on to life.
+However, Holly's full attention was on "John," whom she was rescuing, while the voice of another woman also urged "John" to hold on to life.

 "Live John, live," Holly cried, as she bounced up and down above her plastic patient.